 Tokyo will be your classroom.
 Visit Tokyo’s traditional hot spots, like the temple at Asakusa, the gardens of the Imperial Palace, and the Meiji Grand Shrine.
 You can also learn about Tokyo’s younger generations by visiting popular districts like Shibuya, Shinjuku, Akihabara, and Harajuku.

 We want you to feel at home in Tokyo, so we do everything we can to help you integrate into life in the city.
 From housing to cultural events, our job is to make sure you have the most authentic study abroad experience possible.
+Check out our Center newsletter to see what our current Tokyo students are up to.
 Our ePal program introduces you to a local student before you even arrive!
 Your ePal teaches you about Japanese culture, and helps you practice your Japanese language skills.
 You can also enroll in Social Organization in Japan and the field placement program, which provides you with first-hand experience in a Japanese organization.
 We also take you to places in and around Tokyo that you might not experience on your own.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.

 We offer unique courses that explore Japanese language, history, and culture through an in-depth and hands-on approach.
 World-class professors and course options enhance your academic experience and provide you with new perspectives each day in class.